Section 139 of the Income Tax Act

 This section deals with late income tax return filing.
 The provisions of this act are described below:

-- The taxpayers are eligible to file income tax returns at later stages within 1 year from the completion of assessment year according to section 144.
+- The taxpayers are eligible to file Income Tax Guide returns at later stages within 1 year from the completion of assessment year according to section 144.

 - The taxpayers who are filing an income tax return late may have to pay a penalty of Rs.5, 000 as mentioned under Section 271F of the Income Tax Act, 1961.
 However, there will be no penalty on returns that were not needed to be mandatorily filed according to Section 139(1).